nonomal/Fail2Ban-Report/README.md

 ## ⚙️ Installation / Setup Instructions

-### ⚠️ Installer will prove if certain Software is installed on the system like:
+### ⚠️ Installer will proove if certain Software is installed on the system like:
  - [`jq`](https://jqlang.org/)  - for easy processing of .json files.

 ### 🔧 Option 1: Using the Installer (experimental)